markusstephanides/LuaMachine/README.md

 # LuaMachine
 ![LuaMachine Logo](Docs/LuaMachine_Logo.png?raw=true "LuaMachine Logo")

-This fork includes experimental UE 4.27, UE 5 and state instancing support (made by https://github.com/Dgrouse96/LuaMachine/tree/Instanced-Lua-States)
+This fork includes experimental UE 4.27 and UE 5 support (PAK loading has been disabled in favor of this) and state instancing support (made by https://github.com/Dgrouse96/LuaMachine/tree/Instanced-Lua-States)

 Unreal Engine 4 Plugin for adding Lua scripting to your projects.